Building Agents

 Starting Simple

-When creating your first action, describe the simplest version that solves your problem.
+When creating your first agent, describe the simplest version that solves your problem.
 For example, instead of "Analyze all customer feedback and create a comprehensive report with sentiment analysis, categorization, and trend detection", start with "Create a document listing the last 10 customer feedback messages from Intercom".
 Once that works, you can add complexity step by step.

 Building Iteratively

-After your first simple action works, use the chat interface to add one feature at a time.
+After your first simple agent works, use the chat interface to add one feature at a time.
 For example, if you started with listing feedback messages, your next step might be "Add sentiment analysis to each message".
 Then "Group messages by sentiment".
 Then "Add a summary at the top".
 Each step builds on the previous one, making it easier to understand what changed and catch issues early.

 Testing Changes Safely

-When your action will modify data or make changes in external systems, test it carefully before running it at scale.
+When your agent will modify data or make changes in external systems, test it carefully before running it at scale.
 Start by having it create a document showing what changes it would make, then review that document to ensure everything looks correct.

 Test in real life by processing just one update first.
 Check that it works correctly in your system, then test with 5 updates, then 10, until you're confident it works in all edge cases.
 Only then should you run it at full scale or schedule it to run automatically.